This rail tour of the Scottish Highlands has everything: steam trains and ferries, mountains and islands, highlands and lowlands, history and culture.

 Inverness is the main town in the Highlands, the headquarters of local government and boasts an international airport (this would be another option for starting your tour).
-There is lots of history to discover - we particularly recommend Culloden Battlefield, where Bonnie Prince Charlie was finally defeated by the English in 1746 (the last pitched battle to take place in the UK).
+There is lots of history to discover - we particularly recommend a visit to Culloden Battlefield, where Bonnie Prince Charlie was finally defeated by the English in 1746 (the last pitched battle to take place in the UK).

 Day 4 - The Cairngorms

 From Inverness, it's just a short journey down to Aviemore.
 This is the main town in the Cairngorm Mountain Range and the base for the Strathspey Steam Railway.

 The steam train departs from platform 3 at Aviemore, heading to Boat of Garten and on to Broomhill.
 Make sure you get off the train at Broomhill, as there are incredible photo opportunities due to the surrounding scenery.
 You can walk up to the locomotive to meet the driver and fireman and perhaps get some photos on the footplate.

 It's worth staying on in Aviemore to explore the local area - the half-tame reindeer herd nearby is a particular favourite.

 At the time of writing (2020) the Cairngorm Mountain Railway is out of service for long-term maintenance.
 Hopefully, it will be back up and running soon - it offers by far the easiest route to climb a Munro.

 From Aviemore, the train climbs to the Pass of Drumochter then starts the long descent down the southern slopes of the Cairngorms towards Dundee and on to Edinburgh.